JaguarFD/we-guide/docs/03-manage-metadata/04-camera-checks.md

 1. From your project dashboard, navigate to the "Details" tab
 2. Click on the "Camera Checks" tab.
-3. Click on the blue "Add New Camera" button or the "Insert" button.
+3. Click on the blue "New Camera Check" button or the "Insert" button.
 ![](../getting-started-images/camera-checks/nav-cam-checks.png)

 4. Fill out the "Create New Camera Check" form